 Restricted Stock Program.
 Our restricted stock program is designed to retain key executives and future leaders of the Company and participation in the program is highly selective.
 The Committee views this program as an important management succession planning, retention and recognition tool.
 The objective is to lock in top executives and their potential replacements identified through the succession planning process.
 Restricted stock, along with stock options, supplement performance shares to achieve the target of long-term compensation in the median range of market compensation, and in some cases may provide compensation above the median range.
+Restricted stock generally represents 5-20% of the named executive officers' total compensation.
 Restricted stock provides participants with dividends and voting rights beginning on the award date.
 There is no set frequency of restricted stock awards, and they are granted with long-term cliff vesting periods of up to ten years and no less than three years.